Harris Corporation

-Harris Corporation was an American technology company, defense contractor, and information technology services provider that produced wireless equipment, tactical radios, electronic systems, night vision equipment and both terrestrial and spaceborne antennas for use in the government, defense and commercial sectors.
+Harris Corporation was an American technology company, defense contractor, and information technology services provider that produced wireless equipment, tactical radios, electronic systems, night vision equipment and both terrestrial and spaceborne antennas for use in the government, defense, emergency service, and commercial sectors.
 They specialized in surveillance solutions, microwave weaponry, and electronic warfare.
 In 2019, it merged with L3 Technologies to form L3Harris Technologies.

 Headquartered in Melbourne, Florida, the company had approximately $7 billion of annual revenue.
 It was the largest private-sector employer in Brevard County, Florida (approximately 6,000).
 From 1988 to 1999, the company was the parent of Intersil, under the name Harris Semiconductor.

 In 2016, Harris was named one of the top hundred federal contractors by Defense News.
-In January 2015, Wired Magazine ranked Harris Corporation—tied with U.S. Marshals Service—as the number two threat to privacy and communications on the Internet.
+In January 2015, Wired magazine ranked Harris Corporation—tied with U.S. Marshals Service—as the number two threat to privacy and communications on the Internet.

 History

 The "Harris Automatic Press Company" was founded by Alfred S. Harris in Niles, Ohio, in 1895.
 The company spent the next 60 years developing lithographic processes and printing presses before acquiring typesetting company Intertype Corporation.

 In 1957, Harris acquired Gates Radio, a producer of broadcast transmitters and associated electronics gear, but kept the Gates brand name alive by putting the Gates sticker on the back of numerous transmitters that were labeled Harris on the front panels.

-The same year, they acquired Intertype Corporation, a type foundry based in New York, New York.
+The same year, they acquired Intertype Corporation, a typesetting machine manufacturer based in New York, New York.

 In 1959, they acquired microwave technology company PRD Electronics, also headquartered in Brooklyn, New York.

 In 1967, they merged with Radiation Incorporated (formed in 1950) of Melbourne, Florida, a developer of antenna, integrated circuit and modem technology used in the space race.
 The company headquarters was moved from Cleveland to Melbourne in 1978.